clemTheDasher/aor-rich-text-input/README.md

 # `<RichTextInput>` for admin-on-rest (with image handler)

 For editing HTML with [admin-on-rest](https://github.com/marmelab/admin-on-rest), use the `<RichTextInput>` component.
 It embarks [quill](http://quilljs.com/), a popular cross-platform Rich Text Editor.
-**This version can use a upload API to upload image to remote storage, and then get a remote url instead of base64 data url**
+**In this fork, you can use a server side API to upload image, and then get a remote url instead of base64 data url.**

 ![`<RichTextInput>` example](http://marmelab.com/admin-on-rest/img/rich-text-input.png)